This checklist is for B2B brands that sell a high-end service. If you meet these two criteria, this is for you:

 We see these on service pages everywhere.
 If you have either of these, you can likely improve results just by removing these elements today.

 It attracts visitors and it compels those visitors to take action.
+It is both cheese and mousetrap.
 It does this in the same way that any top sales rep does: by answering questions, offering examples and finally, by asking for the business.

 Above all, it makes it easy.